hjbuchanan/trello-ember/README.md

 #### TODOs
 * Bugs: When you add an item to the list, in the add-list-modal it has the previously typed in information.
 Need to clear it.
 * Tests
+* Styling bugs (alignment is off, buttons should be styled and align correctly)
 * Error Handling
 * Linter